 Besides growing along the roots of specific tree varieties, there are a set of unique conditions needed for truffle growth.
 Truffles tend to thrive in cool, damp, humid conditions, which is why white truffles and black winter truffles are harvested throughout the autumn and winter in prime truffle-growing regions.
 Access to water is also important, so rainfall at critical times during the growth process helps to hydrate the truffles and facilitate their growth while simultaneously making nutrients more available.

 Soil chemistry is also critical since the truffles grow underground.
 For truffles to achieve optimal growth, the soil pH should be between 7.5 and 8.3.
-Most of our truffles at Sabatino Tartufi are grown in the Umbria region of Italy, prized for its lush forests, cool, moderate climate, ample rainfall, and near perfect soil conditions.
+Most of our truffles at Sabatino are grown in the Umbria region of Italy, prized for its lush forests, cool, moderate climate, ample rainfall, and near perfect soil conditions.
 The resulting truffles offer increased intensity in aromas and flavor.